 When did you decide to occupy this space?

 The place was owned by the State Property Office and was entrusted to the Penitentiary Police that still managed it when we occupied it on March 2, 2015.
-In 2005 there had been an investigation promoted by regional councilors and journalists who had decided to shed some light on human rights violations everybody knew about but never took action on.
+In 2005 there had been an investigation promoted by regional councillors and journalists who had decided to shed some light on human rights violations everybody knew about but never took action on.
 In Naples there had been a strong anti-psychiatry movement since the 1970s – led by doctor Sergio Piro, a close associate of Franco Basaglia (Italian psychiatry reformer who proposed the dismantling of psychiatric hospitals) – and many struggled to try to improve the terrible living conditions of this place.
 Only in 2005 did a local institutional group decide to enter, finding tons of human rights violations.
 The famous case of Vito De Rosa comes from here: he was a man who stayed in prison for 52 years due to a system of extensions called “la stecca” (the stick) which could block the sentence discount.
 He was eventually granted pardon by President Carlo Azeglio Ciampi in 2003.
 Only on November 2011 would Decree Law no. 211 (then converted into Law no. 9 on February 17, 2012) allow the dismantling of these mental institutions.
 However, due to the extensions, these structures were closed only in the spring of 2015, with a significant delay in the implementation of Law no. 81, 2014.
-When we occupied it, we technically entered a prison that was formally still in operation, and our occupation was strongly emphasized by the simultaneous approval of the legislation for the closure of these asylums.
+When we occupied it, we technically entered a prison that was formally still in operation, and our occupation was strongly emphasised by the simultaneous approval of the legislation for the closure of these asylums.

 What did the place look like once you entered it?